Which of the following best describes the cellular organization o... | Channels for Pearson+

 1

-Understand the question: The problem is asking about the cellular organization of organisms in the kingdom Plantae.
-Cellular organization refers to whether the organisms are made up of one cell (unicellular) or many cells (multicellular).
+Understand the question: The problem is asking about the cellular organization of organisms in the kingdom Animalia.
+This requires knowledge of the characteristics of this kingdom in biological classification.

-Recall the characteristics of the kingdom Plantae: Organisms in this kingdom are primarily multicellular, meaning they are composed of many cells that work together to perform various functions.
-This is a defining feature of plants.
+Recall the defining traits of the kingdom Animalia: Organisms in this kingdom are eukaryotic, heterotrophic, and lack cell walls.
+Importantly, they are exclusively multicellular, meaning all members of this kingdom are composed of multiple cells.

-Eliminate incorrect options: The options suggesting that Plantae organisms are exclusively unicellular or primarily unicellular can be ruled out because plants are not single-celled organisms.
-Similarly, the option stating they are both unicellular and multicellular in equal proportion is incorrect because multicellular organization dominates in Plantae.
+Eliminate incorrect options: 'Acellular' refers to organisms without cells, which does not apply to Animalia.
+'Exclusively unicellular' refers to organisms made of a single cell, which is also incorrect for Animalia.
+'Can be either unicellular or multicellular' is incorrect because Animalia does not include unicellular organisms.

-Confirm the correct answer: The correct description is that organisms in the kingdom Plantae are primarily multicellular.
-This aligns with their complex structure, including tissues, organs, and systems specialized for photosynthesis, reproduction, and other functions.
+Confirm the correct answer: The correct description of cellular organization in Animalia is 'They are exclusively multicellular.'
+This aligns with the biological classification and characteristics of this kingdom.

-Conclude with clarification: Multicellular organization allows plants to grow larger and develop specialized structures like roots, stems, and leaves, which are essential for their survival and reproduction.
+Summarize the reasoning: Organisms in the kingdom Animalia are exclusively multicellular, as this is a defining feature of the kingdom.
+Other options are inconsistent with the biological traits of Animalia.

 Watch next